FOREX-Dollar gives ground as hopes of US stimulus leads traders to riskier currencies

 By Olga Cotaga

-The Australian dollar and the Norwegian crown also shot up versus the dollar.
+The Australian dollar and the Norwegian crown also rose versus the dollar.

 "There's a bit of a race for Congress to get something in the books before they leave for the recess for the election.
 If you've got airlines talking about laying off more than 30,000 workers, that doesn't play as a positive narrative going into the election if you're the incumbent," Stretch said.